antrea-io/antrea/docs/antrea-network-policy.md

 Antrea release 0.9.x introduced support for 5 static tiers.
 These static tiers have been removed in favor of Tier CRDs as mentioned in the previous section.
-On startup, antrea-controller will create 5 Read-Only Tier resources corresponding to the static tiers for default consumption as shown below.
+On startup, antrea-controller will create 5 Read-Only Tier resources corresponding to the static tiers for default consumption, as well as a "baseline" Tier CRD object, that will be enforced after developer-created K8s NetworkPolicies.
+The details for these tiers are shown below:

 ```
     Emergency   -> Tier name "emergency" with priority "5"
     SecurityOps -> Tier name "securityops" with priority "50"
     NetworkOps  -> Tier name "networkops" with priority "100"
     Platform    -> Tier name "platform" with priority "150"
     Application -> Tier name "application" with priority "250"
+    Baseline    -> Tier name "baseline" with priority "253"
 ```

-Any Antrea policy CRD referencing a static tier in its spec will now internally reference the corresponding Tier resource, thus maintaining the order of enforcement.
+Any Antrea-native policy CRD referencing a static tier in its spec will now internally reference the corresponding Tier resource, thus maintaining the order of enforcement.

-Previously, the static tiers created were as follows in the relative order of
+The static tier resources are created as follows in the relative order of precedence compared to K8s NetworkPolicies:
-precedence:

 ```
-    Emergency > SecurityOps > NetworkOps > Platform > Application
+    Emergency > SecurityOps > NetworkOps > Platform > Application > K8s NetworkPolicy > Baseline
 ```

-Thus, all Antrea Policy resources associated with "Emergency" tier will be enforced before any other Antrea Policy resource associated with any other tier, until a match occurs, in which case the policy rule's `action` will be applied.
-The "Application" tier carries the lowest precedence, and any Antrea Policy resource without a `tier` name set in its spec will be associated with the "Application" tier.
-Even though the policies associated with the "Application" tier carry the lowest precedence amongst all the tiers, they are still enforced before K8s NetworkPolicies.
-Thus, admin-created tiered Antrea Policy CRDs have a higher precedence than developer-created K8s NetworkPolicies.
+Thus, all Antrea-native Policy resources associated with the "emergency" tier will be enforced before any Antrea-native Policy resource associated with any other tiers, until a match occurs, in which case the policy rule's `action` will be applied. **Any Antrea-native Policy resource without a `tier` name set in its spec will be associated with the "application" tier.** Policies associated with the first 5 static, read-only tiers, as well as with all the custom tiers created with a priority value lower than 250 (priority values greater than or equal to 250 are not allowed for custom tiers), will be enforced before K8s NetworkPolicies.
+Policies created in the "baseline" tier, on the other hand, will have lower precedence than developer-created K8s NetworkPolicies, which comes in handy when administrators want to enforce baseline policies like "default-deny inter-namespace traffic" for some specific Namespace, while still allowing individual developers to lift the restriction if needed using K8s NetworkPolicies.
+Note that baseline policies cannot counteract the isolated Pod behavior provided by K8s NetworkPolicies.
+If a Pod becomes isolated because a K8s NetworkPolicy is applied to it, and the policy does not explicitly allow communications with another Pod, this behavior cannot be changed by creating an Antrea-native policy with an "allow" action in the "baseline" tier.
+For this reason, it generally does not make sense to create policies in the "baseline" tier with the "allow" action。

 ### kubectl commands for Tier